aptos-labs/aptos-core/developer-docs-site/docs/tutorials/your-first-nft.md

 ### Step 4.1: Initializing the clients

-In the first step, the example initializes both the API and faucet clients.
+In the first step the example initializes both the API and faucet clients.

-- The API client interacts with the REST API.
+- The API client interacts with the REST API, and
 - The faucet client interacts with the devnet Faucet service for creating and funding accounts.

 <Tabs groupId="sdk-examples">